An extensible iteration macro library.

 (print (list a b c d e f g)))

-iterator construct can be drastically slower than a tailored iteration construct.
+iterator construct can be slower than a tailored iteration construct.

 Some iterators also support updating the current element.
 If you require doing so, you can use the updating